Vietnamese Fried Spring Rolls (Northern-style Nem Rán)

 Make the filling

-• In one bowl, combine these ingredients: mung bean sprouts, carrots, cilantro, green onion, wood ear mushrooms, bean thread noodles, and fried shallots.
+• In one bowl, combine these ingredients: mung bean sprouts, carrots, cilantro, green onion, wood ear mushrooms, bean thread noodles, and shallots.
 Gently mix them until just incorporated.

 • In another bowl, add the ground pork, egg yolk, and all the seasonings, thoroughly mixing them together.